-We went from often working for free, to building a post-production company with our best friends that brought in millions of dollars, won Emmys, and fulfilled our lofty career goals.
+We went from often working for free to building a post-production company with our best friends that brought in millions of dollars, won Emmys, and fulfilled our lofty career goals.
 AND THEN WE KISSED IT ALL GOODBYE to start a new life.

 How did we manage to pull this career shift off?
-Well…a lot of financial planning, some good investments (mostly real estate), and a healthy fear of life passing by before we actually got a chance to live it.
-But even with most of our financial ducks in a row, it still wasn’t easy.
+Well…a lot of financial planning, some good investments (primarily real estate), and a healthy fear of life passing by before we got a chance to live it.
+But even with most of our financial ducks in a row, it still wasn't easy.

 Meeting and Making it in La La Land

-Joe grew up in Providence, Rhode Island, where he spent his youth riding bmx bikes, breakdancing and graffiti tagging “Smash” around town.
+Joe grew up in Providence, Rhode Island, where he spent his youth riding BMX bikes, breakdancing, and graffiti tagging “Smash” around town.
 Kristin is a former musical theatre nerd turned film nerd.
-She grew up taking tap classes, attending Broadway shows and singing at church in Grand Rapids, MI.
-Fate brought our two strangely divergent paths together at a Venice, CA music video post-production house, where we fell in love and set out to achieve our dreams in the entertainment industry in August 2002.
+She grew up taking tap classes, attending Broadway shows, and singing at church in Grand Rapids, MI.
+Fate brought our two strangely divergent paths together at a Venice, CA, music video post-production house, where we fell in love and set out to achieve our dreams in the entertainment industry in August 2002.

 First, Let’s talk about inertia.
 We had made that promise to each other to keep our lives exciting, and without realizing it, our life had developed, shall we say, a cage-like predictability.
 We came to refer to this phenomenon as “The Golden Hamster Wheel.”

-We knew that it all SHOULD have made us completely fulfilled (and it did for a long while), but the truth was…it wasn’t doing it anymore.
-(It was actually really annoying that it wasn’t.
+We knew it all SHOULD have completely fulfilled us (and it did for a long while), but the truth was…it wasn't doing it anymore.
+(It was actually really annoying that it wasn't.
 Things would have been much easier if it was..haha!)
 We felt like something was missing.
 Somehow we couldn’t see then that we were running, like scared little hamsters, on that big ol’ shiny wheel we had so painstakingly constructed.

 And then it happened…